-Shift in Preferred Bariatric Surgery According to Study
+Changes in Preferred Bariatric Surgery

-Bariatric surgery is the necessary procedure or therapy used to assist patients with morbid obesity.
+Bariatric surgery is the necessary procedure or therapy to assist patients with morbid obesity.
 Through the years, there have been significant changes to procedures to ensure that they are safe and effective for patients, thus making the procedures more available to patients.
 With reduced recovery time and a better idea of how the surgery is effective, surgeons and primary care physicians are more likely to recommend surgical procedures to develop real solutions.

 Related: Gastric Sleeve Weight Loss Timeline

-It was discovered that sleeve gastrectomy was selected in 6.0 percent of the procedures in 2008 and 67.3 percent of the systems in 2013 cases.
-That translates into an increase in choice of sleeve gastrectomy of 61 percent.
-Additionally it was discovered that Roux-en-Y gastric bypass was selected 58.0 percent of the time in 2008 and 27.4 percent of the time in 2013 and laparoscopic adjustable gastric banding went from being selected 34.5 percent of the time in 2008 to 4.9 percent in 2013.
+It was discovered that sleeve gastrectomy was selected 6.0 percent of the time in 2008 and 67.3 percent in 2013.
+That translates into an increase in the choice of sleeve gastrectomy of 61 percent.
+Additionally, it was shown that Roux-en-Y gastric bypass was picked 58.0 percent in 2008 and 27.4 percent in 2013.
+Laparoscopic adjustable gastric banding went from being chosen 34.5 percent of the time in 2008 to 4.9 percent in 2013.

 Many bariatric surgeons find sleeve gastrectomy to be less invasive than other procedures and very efficient in reducing the weight of the patient.
-The long term results of these patients are still unknown and with time there will need to be more studies conducted to see how they do in the long run.
+The long-term results of these patients are still unknown, and with time there will need to be more studies conducted to see how they do in the long run.

 UPDATED September 2022 – Ron Elli, Ph.D.